mdedwards/slippery-chicken/install.md

 - ffprobe (optional)
 - LilyPond (optional)

-Without the optional dependencies, you will just be able to use a reduced feature set.
+Without the optional dependencies, you will only be able to use a reduced feature set, such as writing MIDI or Music-XML files.

 > [!NOTE]
 > The Common Lisp dependencies (CM, CMN and CLM) need to be available to the
 > ASDF's/Quicklisp's search path.
-We suggest putting the code in the standard
+We suggest putting the code in one of the standard
 > locations:
 >
 > **ASDF:** `~/common-lisp/` or `~/.local/share/common-lisp/source/`<br>
 > **Quicklisp:** `~/quicklisp/local-projects/`

-Let's start...
+Let's begin:

 #### Common Music (required)

-Download the CM-sources from [https://github.com/ormf/cm](https://github.com/ormf/cm) and put them in your ASDF/Quicklisp directory, or:
+Download the CM-sources from [https://github.com/ormf/cm](https://github.com/ormf/cm) and put them in your ASDF/Quicklisp directory, or if you're comfortable working with a (UNIX) terminal:

 ```shell
 # in your ASDF/Quicklisp standard directory